Oriana10/Santero/README.md

 # Santero
-Food ecommerce website for a real business
+Food ecommerce website for a real business.